 properly translate the words.
 Thus far, Bible scholars are not persuaded these animals ever lived.
-The feeling is understandable but we think that everything written in Scripture was real at an earlier time even if no longer present with us.
+The feeling is understandable but we think that everything written in Scripture was real at an earlier time, even if it is not presently with us.
 Dragons and phoenix birds are symbolic and prophetic.
-This will be explained and we provide literal translations of Bible texts where necessary.
+We shall explain this— and literal translations of Bible texts are provided as necessary.
 According to legends, dragons and phoenix birds have flight ability, but the dragon’s flight ability is not explained.
-European legendary art shows dragons with wings, but Asian dragons are not winged.
-Asian art shows clouds and stars when dragons fly in the sky but this offers no explanation of how they could fly.
+European legendary art shows dragons with wings but Asian dragon art doesn't show wings.
+Asian art shows clouds and stars when dragons fly in the sky, but there is no explanation how they could fly.
 Dragon flight is a mystery, for dragons were massive animals of enormous size.
 Psalm 104 has an eternal prophetic view of earth and dragons will live again.
 One of the Hebrew names for the dragon is "Leviathan."
 Psalm 104:24-26,